 #1 Beer of the Month Club for Variety

-When deciding on exactly which beer club you should be a member of, you must first decide which category is most important to you.
-That will help you narrow the search down to a specific club that best fits you!
+When deciding on exactly which beer club you should be a member of, you must first decide which aspect of the subscription is most important to you.
+Specific styles?
+Specific countries?
+As wide a variety as possible?
+Price?
+Volume?
+Frequency?
+Know what you’re looking for, and choosing will be much easier.

-Our recommended beer of the month club for diversity: US & International Club by Microbrewed (see full review).
+Our recommended beer of the month club for variety US & International Club by Microbrewed (see full review).

 They categorize their beer by country, brewery, and style, and guarantees you’ll get an awesome range that will never leave your taste buds bored!